 Because it is such a special niche, there is not a lot of data to pay for a paleoanthropologist.
 As of May 23, 2017, the median salary for an anthropologist and archaeologist, according to the U.S. Bureau of Labor Statistics, is to be read by a paleontologist.
 62,280.
 This means half the staff in this field has made less than half.
 Of all the workers in the field of archeology and anthropology, the lowest 10 percent earned less than $ 36,390, while the highest 10 percent earned more than $ 99,580.

 The average salary for those working for the federal government is $ 76,960 on average.
 The average paleontologist’s salary in the research field is about $ 55,000 per year.
-The average job outlook for a medical practitioner is on average, with a growth rate of only four percent between 2016 and 2026.
+The average job outlook for a medical practitioner is average, with a growth rate of only four percent between 2016 and 2026.
 This is less than the seven percent job growth in all industries.
 Lack of funds and interest in the field will slow down job growth.

 Where do Paleoanthropologists Work?

 The duties of a paleontologist can take them from Africa to Europe to the whole world.
-Depending on their proper role, they may spend most of their time in the field for fossil studies or they can conduct most of their research in a lab setting.
+Depending on their proper role, they may spend most of their time in the field of fossil studies or they can conduct most of their research in a lab setting.
 Their work also includes a lot of papers and research and grant essays, which for some time put them on a desk and computer.

 The top employers of paleoanthropologists include research and development companies, which make up 20 percent of the work.
 Operating, scientific and technical businesses employ 21 percent, and the federal government employs 19 percent.
 Other employers include cultural wealth management companies, museums, historical sites, and colleges and universities.